lmullen/jsr/_source/issues/vol16/thompson.markdown

 whose time in archives, with texts, and through interviews sheds light on the variety of religious expressions in the American South.

-> Douglas E. Thompson Editor,
+> Douglas E. Thompson, Editor
 > *Journal of Southern Religion*